Howletts & Port Lympne

 Is your accommodation open?

-Our short breaks accommodation at Port Lympne Reserve is not currently open.
+Our short breaks accommodation at Port Lympne Reserve is now open.
 If you have an existing short break booking which you would like to discuss, please complete the contact form at the bottom of this page and a member of our team will be in touch as soon as possible.

 How are annual passholders/members affected?